 Chop the Pocky sticks into small pieces and set aside.

-In a large bowl, combine the heavy cream and the milk.
+In a bowl, stir together the heavy cream and milk.

-Whisk in the sugar until dissolved.
-Stir in the vanilla.
+Whisk in the sugar until dissolved then add the vanilla and salt.

 [Living in Indiana] I can get Pocky at all of the Asian stores [not just Japanese], and even at Meijer & WalMart.
 I like the chocolate and strawberry, but I’ve been loving the almond too — yum!